Before you begin

-- If an error says, "No SIM" or "Invalid SIM," learn what to do.
+- If you get an error message that says "No SIM" or "Invalid SIM", learn what to do.

 Still need help?
 Use the next section.

 - If you're using a cellular data connection, connect to a reliable Wi-Fi network instead.

 - If you get an error message on your iPhone that says the activation server is temporarily unavailable or cannot be reached when trying to activate, wait a few minutes and then repeat the steps above.

 If you still can't activate your iPhone, try again using your computer instead.
 Here's how:

 - Make sure that you have the latest version of macOS or the latest version of iTunes.